praekelt/feersum-nlu-api-wrappers/docs/LanguageRecognisersApi.md

 Recognise the language the text is written in.

 Recognise the language the text is written in.
-Returns the list of scored language codes.
+Returns the list of scored language codes (ISO 639-3).

 ### Example
 ```python